 The hackathon is free to attend and is supported by the National Science Foundation grant 2002556 (P2C2 program).
 Participant support is available for US-based applicants.

-Initial funding for the development of Pyleoclim was provided by the National Science Foundation grant ICER-1541029 (EarthCube program).
-Supplemental funding was provided by JP Morgan Chase & Co.
+Initial funding for the development of Pyleoclim was provided by the National Science Foundation grant ICER-1541029 (EarthCube program), with additional support from NSF grant ICER-2126510 (EarthCube).
+Supplemental funding for Pyleoclim/AutoTS was provided by JP Morgan Chase & Co.
 Any views or opinions expressed herein are solely those of the authors listed, and may differ from the views and opinions expressed by JP Morgan Chase & Co. or its affiliates.
 This material is not a product of the Research Department of J.P.
 Morgan Securities LLC.
 This material should not be construed as an individual recommendation of any particular client and is not intended as a recommendation of particular securities, financial instruments or strategies for a particular client.
 This material does not constitute a solicitation or offer in any jurisdiction.